 If you were hit by an uninsured or underinsured driver in Missouri, call The Law Office of Chad G. Mann at (417) 842-8679 for a free consultation.
 You pay nothing unless we recover compensation for you.

-Missouri’s Uninsured Motorist Coverage Requirements
+Is Uninsured Motorist Coverage Required in Missouri?

 Missouri law requires every auto liability policy issued in the state to include uninsured motorist (UM) coverage unless the policyholder rejects it in writing.
 Under Missouri Revised Statutes Section 379.203, insurers must offer UM coverage in amounts equal to the bodily injury liability limits on the policy.
 The statutory minimum liability limits in Missouri are $25,000 per person and $50,000 per accident, so most drivers who have not opted out carry at least that much UM coverage.